zuoc/journal/entries/psychadellics.md

 I experimented with Ayhuasca, Amanita Muscaria, Cannabis, Psilocybin, Hash, and LSD.

 I only experimented for "spiritual" reasons, never to get "fucked up".
 I didn't do these things often (other than the non-illegal Amanitas).

 They altered my perception, though.
 And not for the better, I'd say.

+I don't do drugs anymore.
+I haven't in a long time.

 I'm now pro decriminalization, not legalization.
 A part of me feels like the law is there to protect me from these substances, and other people